aivlisfish/T-rreriuh/README.md

 Bugs and glitches:

 Alpha 0.1-1
--Jumping into the top right corner of a room makes you teleport right until there is air
+-Step up increasing jump height under certain circumstances -Step up being triggered when falling or jumping -Jumping into the top right corner of a room makes you teleport right until there is air -Blocks can be placed 2 blocks in the air

 Alpha 0.1-0
 -Jumping while walking into a wall makes you jump very high